grafana/agent/docs/sources/flow/concepts/modules.md

 ## Module sources

-Modules are flexible and you can retrieve their configuration anywhere, such as:
+Modules are flexible, and you can retrieve their configuration anywhere, such as:

 * The local filesystem.
 * An S3 bucket.